 In doing the 2017 salary comparison, I went through my database of all job listings posted on The Houseparent Network in the last 12 months.
 If a facility had more than one job listing during that time, I kept only the most recent.
 I had 141 different facilities that have posted job listings in the past year (A decrease of 6 facilities over last year).
 Of those, 71 facilities posted salaries (The same as last year) however, I excluded 4 of those because the wording implied that the posted salary included the value of benefits, the rest posted things like competitive or negotiable, etc. Stuff I couldn’t work with.

 Even though I know that several facilities that regularly post on The Houseparent Network have raised salaries this year the averages are actually down over last year.

 Before I give my numbers here is my disclaimer:

-I now have the information posted in the members only section and it includes additional information from the comparison, such as sorted by state, benefits listed in the job listing, as well as all the raw data, minus the facility name.
+I now have the information posted in the members only section and it include additional information from the comparison, such as sorted by state, benefits listed in the job listing, as well as all the raw data, minus the facility name.